Blog, Employee Benefits

 Although our survey showed that over half of Singaporean employees (52%) want more choice and flexibility, delivering this can be a challenge as the local benefit offering tends to be limited.
 This issue becomes even more acute when considering the local competition for talent as well as growing expectations – 79% of employees in Singapore say their expectations of their employer have risen.

 To solve this challenge, a technology solution that brings together everything you do for employees in one place is needed.
 To give employees the flexibility to select the benefits that will work for them, many Benefex clients use spending accounts to, for example, give employees wellbeing allowances or leisure allowances to use on activities of their choice.
-We looked at these in detail during a previous blog.

 In Singapore, these are typically used for employees to spend on things like gym membership, sports equipment and health-related items not covered by their medical insurance plan, e.g. a health screening, Chinese medicine, vision costs and health supplements.
 In recent times, we have seen this extended to a broader range of leisure activities as part of a wider wellbeing solution.